 Historical Market Information

 There was a total of 14 homes that sold in this neighborhood in 2020.
-The most expensive home to sell was a 2 bedroom, 1 bathroom historic cottage located in the Asilomar Dunes area featuring 945 SqFt of living space on 2.53 acres (included in the sale was two parcels).
-Originally listed for 2.995 million and selling 290 days later for 2.97 million.
-The least expensive home to sell was a 2 bedroom, 1 bath home with 828 SqFt of living space on a 2,500 SqFt, located just blocks to the water.
-Originally listed for 715K and selling 15 days later for 7424K.
+The most expensive home to sell was a 2 bedroom, 1 bathroom historic cottage located in the Asilomar Dunes area featuring 945 SqFt of living space on 2.53 acres (included in the sale was two parcels) and sold for 2.97 million.
+The least expensive home to sell was a 2 bedroom, 1 bath home with 828 SqFt of living space on a 2,500 SqFt, located just blocks to the water and sold for 742K.

 In 2018, 8 homes sold in this neighborhood.
 The most expensive home to sell sold for 5.75 million for a 3 bedroom, 3.5 bathroom, architectural masterpiece with 4,943 SqFt of living space on a 1+ acre lot with 180 degree views of the dunes and Ocean.
 The least expensive home to sell, sold for 760K for a 3 bedroom, 1.5, 1,112 SqFt home on a 10,019 SqFt lot.